nadira30/7641-Group-Project/README.md

 We used the training set to perform exploratory data analysis.
 First, we wanted to look at the word count for each news and see if there is a difference between real and fake news.
 We can see in the below graph that most real news is within 1000 words, and the distribution of word count is skewed to the right.
 ![img3](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/3.png)

 As for the fake news, we see some outliers from the below graph making it hard to interpret.
-So, we plot it again below with outlier (news that has more than 20,000 words) removed.
+So, we plot it again below with the outlier (news that has more than 20,000 words) removed.
 ![img4](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/4.png)

-The below graph shows fake news training dataset with outliers (>20,000 words removed)
+The below graph shows a fake news training dataset with outliers (>20,000 words removed)

 ![img5](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/5.png)